julian0316/Predicting-and-Minimizing-the-likelihood-of-E-signing-a-loan-based-on-financial-history/README.md

 A Loan

 # Goal:
 Develop a model to predict for quality applicants.
-In this case study, “quality” applicants are those who reach a key part of the loan application process.
+In this case study, “quality” applicants are those who reach a key part of the loan application process so retention efforts can be targeted to those applicants, causing an overall reduction (minimizing) of the churn rate.

 # Business Challenge: